D4mo/tredolist/README.md

 Installation
 ------------

-Coming soon...
-Download and install the extension from here: [Chrome Web Store - Tredolist](https://chrome.google.com/webstore/detail/tredolist/...)
+Download and install the official extension from here: [Chrome Web Store - Tredolist](https://chrome.google.com/webstore/detail/tredolist/ccdkhfdflkpacnhjcefjlhlaopfgjkab)

-For now, you need to install from source as unpackaged extension.
+If you want to modify the source code, you can download it from GitHub and install from source as unpackaged extension in Google Chrome's Extension manager.

 Usage
 -----